dbethala/longwood-volunteers/modules/iframe/README.txt

 INTRODUCTION
 ------------

-The IFrame module creates a custom field, which lets you add a complete iframe to your content types; including Src-URL, setting width and height, optionally a title above, and optionally a target attribute.
+The Iframe module creates a custom field, which lets you add a complete iframe to your content types; including src-URL, setting width and height, optionally a title above, and optionally a target attribute.

 * For a full description of the module, visit this page: https://www.drupal.org/project/iframe